Wednesday, September 25, 2024

 Margaret Higgins kept a close rein on her ward.
 But the 40-year-old bachelor and his new sweetheart managed to communicate by love letters sneaked back-and-forth via a young girl.
 The romance came to a climax on January 13, 1890, when Minnie Ahearn and Walter Van Vleck both disappeared.

 A week later, with the couple still missing, The Press pointed out the social differences between them.
 "Love laughs at locksmiths and scorns all the artificial distinctions of rank, wealth, birth and breeding.
-It is, however a long time since Love, the leveler, has shown himself so thoroughly democratic as in the probably elopement of Walter Van Vleck of 128 East thirty-seventh street with Minnie Ahearn of 204 West Twenty-sixth street."
+It is, however a long time since Love, the leveler, has shown himself so thoroughly democratic as in the probable elopement of Walter Van Vleck of 128 East thirty-seventh street with Minnie Ahearn of 204 West Twenty-sixth street."
 The New York Herald wrote,

 At the residence of the Van Vleck family all was excitement yesterday.
 Walter had been telegraphing to his two sisters and mother nearly every day during the week to make excuses for various engagements to dinner parties, &c., for him.
 Members of the family are greatly shocked over the affair, because the young lady in the case does not move in the same fashionable set nor in society at all for that matter.